 For each assignment you will be given a new repository on [https://classroom.github.com].
+You will create your repository for each assignment by following a link in the relevant Canvas assignment.
 Please view your repository and the README.md file.
 It may clear things up after reading this.

 Included in your repository is a script named finalize.sh, which you will use to indicate which version of your code is the one to be graded.
-When you are ready to submit your final version, run the command

-"chmod 755 finalize.sh && ./finalize.sh" from your repository then type in your Auburn username.
+When you are ready to submit your final version, run the command "chmod 755 finalize.sh && ./finalize.sh" from your repository then type in your Auburn username.
 This will create a text file readyToSubmit.txt which lets us know your submission is finished.
 Commit and push this file to your default branch to submit your assignment.
 You may commit and push as many times as you like, but your submission will be considered finalized if readyToSubmit.txt exists in the default branch after the due date.
 If you do not plan to submit before the deadline, then you should NOT run the finalize.sh script until your final submission is ready.
 If you accidentally run finalize.sh before you are ready to submit, make sure to delete readyToSubmit.txt before pushing.
 Similarly, if it is past the due date and you have already pushed readyToSubmit.txt, do not make any further pushes to your repo.